Cacti/documentation/Installing-Under-Windows.md

 7. (Optional) Cygwin - Download and execute `setup.exe` from the Cygwin website.
    Keep the `setup.exe` file for later use.
-You will need Cygwin and its development packages for building RRDTool and spine.
+You will need Cygwin and its development packages for building RRDtool and spine.

 8. (Optional) Net-SNMP - Install to the `c:net-snmp` directory.
 If you choose to use `c:\Program Files\net-snmp` you will have to use 8.3 filenames to